VIOLETBUGZ/VIOLETBUGZ/README.md

 ![ivantill](https://github.com/user-attachments/assets/47851740-be3c-435d-b803-7ec57c4a0e82)
 hi!! im **violet,** but i also go by **shelly, till, luka, rui, or literally whatever my current pony is.** i'm a trans male and use **they/them pronouns and exclusively masc terms,** and i'm seventeen (turning eighteen in september)

-i like ***alien stage, project sekai, dandys world,** pokemon, our life, a date with death,* forsaken, pressure, rain world, and many more that im too lazy to list ^_^ my interests also tend to change often (usually every 2 months) so expect a change every now and again
+i like ***alien stage, project sekai, dandys world, cold front, dead plate,** pokemon, our life, a date with death,* forsaken, pressure, rain world, and many more that im too lazy to list ^_^ my interests also tend to change often (usually every 2 months) so expect a change every now and again

 im an artist, yumeshipper, shiny hunter, and sometimes a writer ^^ i like drawing on peoples strawpages (i always leave a pink heart in the corner :3)